-re (constitution) relay and annual schedule of the Companyation Committee i.
-Method of determining the Policy, and revisions a.
+- (2) Policy on Deciding Remuneration for Directors and Corporate Executive Officers - i.
+Method of determining the Policy, and revisions - a.
 Method of determining Policy on Deciding Remuneration for Directors and Corporate Executive Officers The policy on deciding individual remuneration, etc., for officers of the Company is determined by the Compensation Committee every fiscal year, after reviewing its validity.
-Changes in business environment, opinion from shareholders and investors are weighed in the Compensation Committee meetings, and information necessary for discussions are obtained from outside remuneration consultants at WTW (Willis Towers Watson), who are replete with global experience and knowledge.
+Changes in business environment, opinion from shareholders and investors are weighed in the Compensation Committee meetings, and information necessary for discussions are obtained from outside remuneration consultants at Towers Watson (WTW), who are replete with global experience and knowledge. - b.
+Main revisions in Policy on Deciding Remuneration for Directors and Corporate Executive Officers, effective from fiscal 2025